A garage is the most overlooked but one of the most important parts of the house.

 - The “Throw” aways

-The items that are broken or are no longer in working condition automatically goes in the trash.
-Keep garbage bags or even a dumpster handy so you can immediately throw away the things you need without agonizing.
+The items that are broken or are no longer in working condition automatically go in the trash.
+Keep garbage bags or even a dumpster handy so you can immediately throw away your unwanted items.

 - Donate or Sell